neurosnap/erockio/README.md

 Experience
 ----------

-### Notion.ai, Ann Arbor MI
+### Trove, Ann Arbor MI
 Feb 2016 - Current

-_Position: Senior Web Developer_
+_Position: Principle Software Engineer_

+* Lead engineer on the web team (7 members)
+* Manager of the Machine Learning team (4 members)
-* Building notion's web and desktop client
+* Building Trove's desktop client [download here](http://trove.com/desktop)
+* Built the desktop app from scratch
+* Assisting in the scaling and deployment of our machine learning neural networks
+* Prototyping, implementing, and deploying graph database that is core to our product
-* Technologies: Nodejs, Electron, Babel, React, Redux, PostCSS
+* Technologies: Nodejs, Electron, Babel, React, Redux, Python, TensorFlow, Numpy, Golang, Dgraph, Chef

 ### Michigan.com, Detroit MI
 Innovation and Product Development